ausbernard/ausbernard/README.md

   <img title="gas!" width="60" src="https://media.giphy.com/media/aCi7hlUqejenhbqNiT/giphy.gif">
   Hey, I'm Austin!
 </h2>
 I used to be an athlete.
 Now I tinker with learning and building small things.
 Hit me up!
-Oh, I used to teach as a substitute which probably gives me more credibility.⚡
+Oh, I used to be a substitute teacher which probably gives me more credibility.⚡
 <h2 align="center">
   My Mentees Now Work At
 </h2>